 If the bad smell alone does not persuade residents to quit, the list of health concerns that come from smoking include cancer, asthma and upper respiratory conditions.
 Even if you do not smoke, mere exposure to smoke causes approximately 3,000 lung cancer deathseach year.
 Clearly, a smoke-free home is a healthy home.

 Use Green Cleaning Supplies

 Many common cleaning supplies contain harmful toxins and chemicals.
 Try creating homemade cleaners with ingredients like baking soda and vinegar.
 These solutions can eliminate grime and sanitize surfaces without releasing dangerous chemicals into the air.

 Contact Air Tech of Central Florida for Indoor Air Quality Solutions

 While these habits can help keep your family safe, maintaining a healthy home starts with your HVAC system.
 Air Tech of Central Florida provides a variety of products and services that keep your home comfortable and its occupants healthy.
-If you would like to learn more ways to boost the indoor air quality in your home, give us a call today or schedule an appointment online.
+If you would like to learn more ways to boost the indoor air quality in your home, give us a call today.